AufarLIRS/CPP-2019-2020-TemplateQtTest/README.md

 # Features

 - 2 different testing frameworks used for Qt GUI project
-- GoogleTest tests have distinct files for different kinds of testing
+- GoogleTest has 2 test suits in distinct files
+- QtTesting has 2 test suits in united project; both suits are in subprojects
-- Class for QtTesting uses `init()` method to reset data between testing scenarios
+- QtTesting uses `init()` method to reset data between testing scenarios